How Yoga Improves Your Mental Health in 4 Surprising Ways

 Yoga is a body-mind practice, meaning that it offers an integrated, holistic approach to your physical and mental health.
 Yoga’s primary physical benefits, including improved strength, flexibility, and balance, get a lot of press, but its mental benefits are just as powerful.
 A few examples of how yoga can positively affect mental health are:

-These mental benefits in combination with physical stretching and strengthening mean that a long-term yoga practise is a powerful way to improve your quality of life.
+These mental benefits in combination with physical stretching and strengthening mean that a long-term yoga practice is a powerful way to improve your quality of life.

 We’ve Got Chemistry